 How much should a small business pay for web hosting?

-A good quality shared hosting plan for a small business in the UK typically costs between £5–15/mo.
-Be wary of very cheap introductory prices (£1.99/mo) as these almost always increase significantly on renewal.
+A good quality shared hosting plan for a UK small business typically costs £5–15/mo.
+Be wary of very cheap introductory prices (£1.99/mo), they almost always increase significantly on renewal, so always check the renewal price to understand your true ongoing cost.

 Do I need UK-based web hosting?

-It’s not strictly required, but it offers real advantages.
-UK data centres mean faster load times for UK visitors, easier compliance with UK data protection regulations, and often better support during UK hours.
+It is not strictly required, but it offers real advantages: faster load times for UK visitors, easier compliance with UK data protection regulations, and better support during UK hours.
+If your customers are primarily in the UK, UK hosting makes sense.

 Is free web hosting good enough for a small business?